Bylaws (3rd Edition)

 - Club information

-- Clubs are responsible for running their tournaments under NCS regulations for dealing with any problems that may occur within the clubs or at their tournaments
+- Clubs are responsible for running their tournaments under NCS regulations and also responsible for dealing with any problems that may occur within the clubs or at their tournaments

 - Refer to “NCS Rating Regulations”.